 When BSF larvae or flies die, the bacteria/acid in their intestines may get released out around the box.
 This may not be ideal for younger generations, especially when the raising density is high.

 After preparing the compost box, one may wonder:

 These guys will consume pretty much anything.
-Give them banana peels, rotten tomatoes, rotten eggs, meat, fish, fruits, etc. In just about 2 weeks, most of the food waste will turn into good, usable proteins & fats stored inside the BSF bodies.
+Give them banana, rotten tomatoes, rotten eggs, meat, fish, fruits, etc. In just about 2 weeks, most of the food waste will turn into good, usable proteins & fats stored inside the BSF bodies.
 You can then decide what to do with the larvae.
-Either to feed them live to your pets or keep some to get the eggs.
+Either to feed them live to your pets or keep some to reproduce more flies and get the eggs.

 Share or pin this post!